kufena/SQSTest/Readme.md

-## A simple test of C# Lambda serving an SQS queue.
+## A simple test of AWS Lambda serving an SQS queue, C#/Dotnet6.

 This is a simple test to establish whether SQS servicing works in dotnet6/C#.